samuelthomas2774/node-acp/README.md

 A Node.js implementation of the management protocol of Apple's AirPort devices.

+### Requirements

+As some properties use 64 bit numbers which are handled with ES2020 BigInts Node.js v10.8 is required.

 ### Installation

 node-acp is published to npm and GitHub Package Respository.